arkologystudio/lumen-api/README.md

 - **Express.js Application**: A Node.js backend service built with TypeScript
 - **Milvus**: Vector database for storing and searching embedded curriculum content
-- **MariaDB**: Relational database for storing metadata and relationships
 - **MinIO**: Object storage for managing large files and binary data
 - **etcd**: Key-value store used by Milvus for metadata management